Vibrant Citrus Green Smoothie

 Ingredients, Substitutions, and Modifications

 Frozen banana: You can also use fresh banana in place of frozen banana in this recipe.
 The banana adds some natural sweetness to the smoothie.
-If you don’t care for bananas feel free to omit them and add 2 additional mandarin oranges and extra ice.
+If you don’t care for bananas feel free it and add 2 additional mandarin oranges and extra ice.

-Mandarin orange: The mandarin orange in this adds subtle sweetness and brightness to this smoothie.
-I like to use the whole fruit pieces instead of just using juice for the added fiber & texture.
+Citrus: The mandarin orange or Navel orange in this adds subtle sweetness and brightness to this smoothie.
+I like to use the whole fruit pieces instead of just using juice for the added texture.
 1 large navel orange, peeled, will also work in place of mandarins.

 Baby spinach: I like to use tender, non-bitter greens for smoothies.
 But you can use any greens you like that blend easily and work well with these other ingredients.
 Some baby kale would work well in addition to (or in place of) spinach here too.